janhove/janhove.github.io/_posts/2020-01-21-statistical-control-measurement-error.md

 In statistics at least, shrinkage is generally a good thing:
 The shrunken values (i.e., the model's guesses) lie, on average, closer to the true but unobserved values than the observed values do.
-This is clearly the case for variable A:
+This is clearly the case for variable A; here I compute the mean of the absolute differences between the true latent construct scores on the one hand and the observed values and the mean estimated values on the other hand.

 {% highlight r %}